superbotx/botX/README.md

 Available arguments:

-### Command name: source
+### Command name: add

-Example: `botX source [file_path]`
+Example: `botX add [module type] [github download url]`

 Available arguments:

-* file_path: The path to the source file, relative path from project root or absolute path if outside project
+* github download url: The download url is different from git url

+* module_type: The type of module which can be either botX or external